Changdao/react-native-nested-scrollview/README.md

 Many scrollview features doesn't test, if you met defect, please let me know.

-This library's code was excerpt from react-native and
+This library's code was excerpt from react-native, as well as referred source code of android.widget.ScrollView.

 ## Getting started